 Yay for taxes!
 Fun, right?
-Well, not super fun, but I do appreciate things like the library and 911.
-So, I’ll do the tax thing.
+Well, not super fun, but I do appreciate things like the library, roads and fire fighters, so I gladly do the tax thing.

-Disclaimer: I’m not an accountant or a lawyer, this comes from my personal experience only.
+Disclaimer: I am not an accountant or lawyer.
+This comes from my personal experience only.
 Please seek the help of qualified professionals to help you with your personal situation.

 1. Count all your income

 Blogging income is not just the cash you make.

 It includes any compensation, such as product you receive for reviews or giveaways, Swagbucks gift cards you redeem, trips, conference sponsorships, referral credit, affiliate commission, conference swag, free stuff (appliances, clothes, household products) and more.
 Check out Sarah’s post for more.

 2. Report all your income even if you don’t get the forms